monzo/docs/source/includes/_authentication.md

 }
 ```

-An access token is tied to both your application (the client) and an individual Mondo user, and is valid for 6 hours.
+An access token is tied to both your application (the client) and an individual Mondo user and is valid for 6 hours.

 <aside class="warning">
 Your client may only have <em>one</em> active access token at a time, per user.
 Acquiring a new access token will invalidate any other active access/refresh tokens for that user.